-However, the definition of "educational adequacy" that serves as part of the basis for identifying the resources required for adequate funding includes the mandatory thirty-eight (38) Carnegie units defined by the Arkansas Standards of Accreditation to be taught at the high school level.
+Arkansas Standards of Accreditation to be taught at the high school level.
 The Standards require nine (9) units of sequenced CTE courses representing three (3) occupational areas.

-Further, the first component of the definition of "adequacy" was amended by the Education Committee in 2016 and 2018 to include career and technical frameworks.
-A separate report on the Career and Technical Education program was provided in 2016, 2018, and 2020 at the request of the Education Committee.
+Further, the first component of the definition of "adequacy" was amended by the Education Committees in 2016 and 2018 to include career and technical frameworks.
+A separate report on the Career and Technical Education program has been provided since the 2016 adequacy cycle at the request of the Education Committee.